ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ```

 ## Search Options
-Let's see how we can configure our search engine to better match our needs.

 ### Mutations
 By default, the probability of mutations is 0.
 You can change this be using the GeneticSearchEngineBuilder.SetMutationProbability method.
 Note that the mutation probability will be ignored if you set a [IMutationProbabilityManager](#imutationprobabilitymanager).

 ### CancellationToken
-You can use the GeneticSearchEngineBuilder.SetCancellationToken method to add cencellationTokens.
+You can use the GeneticSearchEngineBuilder.SetCancellationToken method to set a cencellationToken.
 The cancellation is checked once per generation, which means that if you're generations take a while to run, there may be a delay between your requesting of the cancellation and the engine actually stopping.

 When the cancellation is requested, you'll get the result that was found up till than.

 ### IncludeAllHistory
-If this option is turned on (by default it's off) the result will include the entire history of the population.
+If this option is turned on (by default it's off) the result will include the entire history of the population (and not only the last generation).

 ### Elitism
 Using elitism, you can set a percentage of the best chromosomes that will be passed "as is" to the next generation.
 You can read more about elitism [here](https://en.wikipedia.org/wiki/Genetic_algorithm#Elitism).

 ### IStopManagers
-[StopManagers](/GeneticAlgorithm/Interfaces/IStopManager.cs) let you configure when you want the search to stop.
+[StopManagers](/GeneticAlgorithm/Interfaces/IStopManager.cs) let you configure when the search is stopped.
-You can create your own managers by implementing the IStopManager interface, or use one of the existing managers.
+You can create your own managers by implementing the [IStopManager](/GeneticAlgorithm/Interfaces/IStopManager.cs) interface, or use one of the existing managers.
-Note that there is no limit to the number of StopManagers you can add to your search engine.
+Note that there is no limit to the number of StopManagers that you can add to your search engine.

 You can find a tutorial on creating a custom StopManager [here](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/wiki/Creating-a-Custom-StopManager).
 In addition, [here](/GeneticAlgorithm/StopManagers) are some examples of custom StopManagers.

 Existing StopManagers:
-- [StopAtEvaluation](/GeneticAlgorithm/StopManagers/StopAtEvaluation.cs): Will cause the search to stop when it reaches some predefined evaluation.
+- [StopAtEvaluation](/GeneticAlgorithm/StopManagers/StopAtEvaluation.cs): Will cause the search to stop when a chromosome reaches some predefined evaluation.
 - [StopAtConvergence](/GeneticAlgorithm/StopManagers/StopAtConvergence.cs): The search will stop when the difference between chromosomes in the population is too small.
 - [StopIfNoImprovment](/GeneticAlgorithm/StopManagers/StopIfNoImprovment.cs): Will stop if the improvement over 'X' generations isn't good enough.